-LAMP is a 2a7 - like investment pool.
-The following facts are relevant for 2a7 like investment pools:
+LAMP is an investment pool that, to the extent practical, invests in a manner consistent with GASB Statement No. 79.
+The following facts are relevant for investment pools:

 - 1. Credit risk: LAMP is rated AAAm by Standards and Poor's. - 2.
 Custodial credit risk: LAMP participants' investments in the pool are evidenced by shares of the pool.
 Investments in pools should be disclosed, but not categorized because they are not evidenced by securities that exist in physical or book-entry form.
 The public entity's investment is with the pool, not the securities that make up the pool; therefore, no disclosure is required. - 3.
 Concentration of credit risk: Pooled investments are excluded from the five percent disclosure requirement. - 4.
-Interest rate risk: 2a7-like investment pools are excluded from this disclosure requirement per paragraph 15 of the GASB 40 statement.
-However, LAMP prepares its own interest rate risk disclosure using the weighted average maturity (WAM) method.
-The WAM of LAMP assets is restricted to not more than 60 days, and consists of no securities with a maturity in excess of 397 days.
-The WAM for LAMP's total investments, as provided by LAMP, is 46 days as of December 31, 2019. - 5.
-Foreign currency risk: Not applicable to 2a7-like pools.
+Interest rate risk: LAMP is designed to be highly liquid to give its participants immediate access to their account balances.
+LAMP prepares its own interest rate risk disclosure using the weighted average maturity (WAM) method.
+The WAM of LAMP assets is restricted to not more than 90 days, and consists of no securities with a maturity in excess of 397 days or 762 days for U.S. Government floating/variable rate investments.
+The WAM for LAMP's total investments, as provided by LAMP, is 47 days as of December 31, 2020. - 5.
+Foreign currency risk: Not applicable.

-The investments in LAMP are stated at fair value based on quoted market rates.
+The investments in LAMP are stated at fair value.
 The fair value is determined on a weekly basis by LAMP and the value of the position in the external investment pool is the same as the net asset value of the pool shares.

-LAMP, Inc. is subject to the regulatory oversight of the State Treasurer and the Board of Directors.
+LAMP, Inc. is subject to the regulatory oversight of the state treasurer and the board of directors.
 LAMP is not registered with the SEC as an investment company.
+If you have any questions, please feel free to contact LAMP administrative office at (800) 249-5267.